Reasons for more stress during this season…

 Due to transitional life changes or winter trauma

-Psychologist Dr. Patricia Thornton agrees that seasonal changes can lead to mood swings and anxiety, but argues that it could also be transitional anxiety.
+Psychologist Dr. Patricia Thornton agrees that seasonal changes can lead to mood swings and anxiety, but argues that it might also be transitional anxiety.
 The wonderful summer is over and we have to go back to our daily lives, but as the year comes to an end, the pressure for social success may increase.
 It may also be due to changes in the living environment.
 He explained, “If you don’t get enough sleep due to changes in your living environment, it can cause anxiety.”

 Dr. Thornton also added, “It can be a bit of a nuisance to remember that winter times are hard as the weather gets colder and you get less sunlight.”
 He said, “You can feel these emotions around the time of some traumatic event such as death or assault.
-“Sometimes it’s just a feeling about the event, and you may not know why you’re anxious or depressed.”
+“Sometimes it’s just a feeling regarding the event, and you may not know why you’re anxious or depressed.”

 Dr. Morrison and Dr. Thornton 5 ways to get rid of fall anxietysuggested